tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 between any node; otherwise the attacker can recover the main key and then re-run the importer itself.

+5. If PSKs are used for providing security against quantum computers, then it recommended that they combine this with certificate-based authentication as specified in {{?RFC8773}}

 ## Stack Interfaces

 Most major TLS implementations support external PSKs.
 Stacks supporting external PSKs provide interfaces that applications may use when supplying them for individual connections.
 Details about existing stacks at the time of writing are below.

 - OpenSSL and BoringSSL: Apart from TLS 1.3 in BoringSSL, applications can specify support for external PSKs via distinct ciphersuites.
 They also then configure callbacks that are invoked for PSK selection during the handshake.
 These callbacks must provide a PSK identity and key.
 The exact format of the callback depends on the negotiated TLS protocol version with new callback functions added specifically to OpenSSL for TLS 1.3 {{!RFC8446}} PSK support.
 The PSK length is validated to be between \[1, 256\] bytes.
 The PSK identity may be up to 128 bytes long.
 - mbedTLS: Client applications configure PSKs before creating a connection by providing the PSK identity and value inline.
 Servers must implement callbacks similar to that of OpenSSL.
 Both PSK identity and key lengths may be between \[1, 16\] bytes long.
 - gnuTLS: Applications configure PSK values, either as raw byte strings or hexadecimal strings.
 The PSK identity and key size are not validated.
 - wolfSSL: Applications configure PSKs with callbacks similar to OpenSSL.

 ### PSK Identity Encoding and Comparison

 Section 5.1 of {{?RFC4279}} mandates that the PSK identity should be first converted to a character string and then encoded to octets using UTF-8.
 This was done to avoid interoperability problems (especially when the identity is configured by human users).
 On the other hand, {{?RFC7925}} advises implementations against assuming any structured format for PSK identities and recommends byte-by-byte comparison for any operation.
-When PSK identites are configured manually it is important to be aware that due to encoding issues visually identical strings may, in fact, differ.
+When PSK identities are configured manually it is important to be aware that due to encoding issues visually identical strings may, in fact, differ.

 TLS version 1.3 {{!RFC8446}} follows the same practice of specifying the PSK identity as a sequence of opaque bytes (shown as opaque identity<1..2^16-1>